 How pay cards work

-employers, including Sears, CBS, Guru.com, Kelly Services and BJC HealthCare, have adopted pay card programs.
+In addition to Wal-Mart, numerous other public and private employers, including Sears, CBS, Guru.com, Kelly Services and BJC HealthCare, have adopted pay card programs.

 “Wal-Mart is raising the bar for employers everywhere by providing associates who don’t have bank accounts with immediate access to funds on payday, without fee or discount, and access to cash at thousands of locations across the country,” says Ed Labry, president of retail and alliance services with First Data.

-Wal-Mart -- can come with a list of fees, which vary by employer, vendor and pay card program.
+The pay card programs offered by employers — including Wal-Mart — can come with a list of fees, which vary by employer, vendor and pay card program.

 There’s no hassle getting your paycheck cashed.
 Your money is direct-deposited and available immediately.